SuperDisk/TwitchPlaysX/README.md

 A package that lets you setup your own "Twitch Plays Pokemon" style stream

+Hi, anyone from Reddit.
+Sorry if this submission doesn't fit the guidelines.
+I thought it was applicable though.

 This relies on IRC.pas (which you can find on my github profile)

 [Download Windows EXE](https://dl.dropboxusercontent.com/u/33727415/TPX.exe)